ZeusORyan/NEXUS/README.md

 - Error messages: `{error && <div style={{ color: 'red' }}>{error}</div>}`

 These improvements ensure NEXUS is accessible to all users and provides clear feedback for any errors or invalid actions.

+## Dashboard Customization

+- **Drag-and-Drop Layout:** Users can rearrange dashboard panels using drag-and-drop (powered by `react-grid-layout`).
+- **Chart Appearance Controls:** Users can customize chart colors and toggle which metrics are displayed (e.g., heart rate, oxygen).

 ## Contributing